adripater/adriana-paternina-portfolio/README.md

 1. I’ve been training taekwondo since 2004, I’m a black belt since 2009, and I became a national champion in 2013 in a tournament held by the Colombian Taekwondo Federation.
 2. I’m a contralto or mezzo-soprano and was part of a choir for a while.
 But you’ll have to play the note for me to replicate it because I never learned to read music (I might someday).
-3. I’m an aunt to 5 nieces and nephews: 4 boys and 1 girl.
-The only ones who are still kids (as of this portfolio’s creation date) are the youngest two; the first three are already teenagers.
+3. I’m an aunt to 5 wonderful kids: 4 nephews and 1 niece.
+As of this portfolio’s creation date, only the youngest two are still children — the first three are already teenagers.
 At this rate, the oldest will probably start university the same time I do… send help!

 Thanks for reading.
 I still don’t know how to code well, but I do what I can, and it’s fun to collect my past projects here.
 Hope you enjoy it - and if by any chance you want to hire me for something... pay well because life is expensive, and I was blessed with expensive taste.